RammasEchor/RammasEchor.github.io/Week_Pages/Week4_April.md

 Netflix uses injection of errors into requests from real users to Netflix.
 Of course, this need to strike a balance between testing and degrading the user experience, something that no one wants.

 ## Conclusions

+I learned about various techniques big companies use for testing, like the Simian Army, and Fit.
+I learned that frequent testing leads to a good product, and a product with little down time.
+I learned that sometimes the usual testing techniques are not enough, or very, very expensive, and that there are a lot of creative solutions.
+I learned about the scientific method, and why is it important to have a base to start from.
+This connects with the idea from the first week; "An idea is worth nothing; it is all in the execution".
+In the scientific method, you concrete that idea into a formulation, and test it.
+I learned about the event loop and Javascript, how is it that it work asynchronously.
+I learned about Richard Feynman, and his extraordinary life.

 ### Back to main page